MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 As a result, this solution applies to many areas:

 - Modern data warehouses (MDWs) bring structured and unstructured data together at scale.
 They collect and store data from a variety of sources, sinks, and formats.
-Apache NiFi excels at ingesting data into Azure-based MDWs for the following reasons:
+NiFi excels at ingesting data into Azure-based MDWs for the following reasons:

   - Over 200 processors are available for reading, writing, and manipulating data.
   - The system supports Storage services including Blob Storage, ADLS Gen2, Event Hubs, Queue Storage, Cosmos DB, and Synapse.
   - Robust data provenance capabilities make it possible to implement compliant solutions.
-For information about capturing data provenance in Azure Log Analytics, see [][].
+For information about capturing data provenance in Azure Log Analytics, see [Reporting considerations][Reporting considerations section of this article] later in this article.

-- NiFi can run standalone on small-footprint devices.
+- NiFi can run on a standalone basis on small-footprint devices.
 In such cases, NiFi makes it possible to process edge data and move that data to larger NiFi instances or clusters in the cloud.
 NiFi helps filter, transform, and prioritize edge data in motion, ensuring reliable and efficient data flows.

 - Industrial IoT (IIoT) solutions manage the flow of data from the edge to the data center.
 That flow starts with data acquisition from industrial control systems and equipment.
 The data then moves to data management solutions and MDWs.
-Apache NiFi offers capabilities that make it well suited for data acquisition and movement:
+NiFi offers capabilities that make it well suited for data acquisition and movement:

   - Edge data processing functionality
   - Support for protocols that IoT gateways and devices use